yumh1/AgentNetworkProtocol/README.md

 ## Vision and Positioning

-AgentNetworkProtocol(ANP) is an open-source communication protocol for intelligent agents.
+Agent Network Protocol (ANP) is an open-source communication protocol for intelligent agents.

-AgentNetworkProtocol(ANP) aims to become **the HTTP of the agent internet era**.
+Agent Network Protocol (ANP) aims to become **the HTTP of the Agentic Web era**.

 Our vision is to **define how agents connect with each other, building an open, secure, and efficient collaboration network for billions of agents**.